gregjacobs/Autolinker.js/README.md

 - An `Autolinker.HtmlTag` instance, which can be used to build/modify an HTML tag before writing out its HTML text.

+## Full API Docs

+The full API docs for Autolinker may be referenced at <a href="http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker" target="_blank">http://gregjacobs.github.io/Autolinker.js/docs/</a>

 ## Changelog: